modalityone/modality/CONTRIBUTING.md

 The next [layer](https://docs.modality-project.org/#_layers) down is the ecommerce layer.
 This provides a generic domain model for ecommerce, which models sales, accounts etc. It is the location for payment gateway integration and ecommerce-specific UIs.

 - **If you would like to contribute ecommerce layer code, feel free to assign yourself to one of our GitHub [issues](https://github.com/modalityproject/modality/issues?q=is%3Aissue+is%3Aopen+label%3A%22ecommerce+layer+code%22+).**
-- **You may also be interested in raising new, relevant ecommerce layer issues, for yourself or others to subsequently implement.**

 ## Writing CRM layer code